-As of December 31, 2022, a total of 25.5 million shares of our common stock have been reserved for issuance under our 2010 Employee Stock Purchase Plan (the "ESPP").
+As of December 31, 2023, a total of 29.5 million shares of our common stock have been reserved for issuance under our 2010 Employee Stock Purchase Plan (the "ESPP").
 The ESPP permits eligible employees to purchase common stock at a discount through payroll deductions during defined offering periods.
 Each offering period will generally consist of four purchase periods, each purchase period being approximately six months.
 The price at which the stock is purchased is equal to the lower of 85% of the fair market value of the common stock at the beginning of an offering period or at the end of a purchase period.
-Each offering period will generally end and the shares will be purchased twice yearly on March 1 and September 1.
 If the stock price at the end of the purchase period is lower than the stock price at the beginning of the offering period, that offering period will be terminated and a new offering period will come into place.
-The ESPP provides for an annual increase to the shares available for issuance at the beginning of each fiscal year equal to the lessor of 2% of the common shares then outstanding, 4,000,000 shares, or an amount determined by the ESPP's administrator.
+The ESPP provides for an annual increase to the shares available for issuance at the beginning of each fiscal year equal to the lesser of 2% of the common shares then outstanding, 4,000,000 shares, or an amount determined by the ESPP's administrator